Assessment and approval

 Checks and personal references

 Adoption agencies have to carry out a series of checks on all prospective adopters.
-This includes checks with your local authority, employer, and criminal checks by the Disclosure and Barring Service in England and Wales (previously known as Criminal Records Bureau (known as DBS checked as of 1 December 2012) or Scotland Disclosure.
+This includes checks with your local authority, employer, and criminal checks by the Disclosure and Barring Service in England and Wales (previously known as Criminal Records Bureau), Scotland Disclosure and Access Northern Ireland Disclosure Checks.
 You will also need to see your GP for a medical examination, as adoption agencies have to make sure adopters are healthy enough to care for a child until adulthood.
 The agency will also ask for the details of personal referees who are happy to meet with the social worker and speak honestly about you.

 At the end of the assessment, your social worker will prepare a written report which you can see and comment on.
 The report then goes to the agency’s independent adoption panel who will consider the report and recommend whether or not you should be approved as adopters.
 The panel is made up of approximately ten people, including social work professionals, a medical advisor, a legal advisor, councillor, management representative of a voluntary agency, and several independent members such as adoptive parents or adopted adults.
 You should also be invited to attend panel.